sanskrit/raw_etexts_english/blogs/manasataramgini/2006-05-20_the-arimaspas-dinosaurs-griffins-and-sharabha.md

 +++
-title = "The Arimaspas, dinosaurs, griffins andxa0sharabha."
+title = "The Arimaspas, dinosaurs, griffins and sharabha."

 +++
 A persistant Indo-Iranian motif is that of the griffin, occuring in